 National Prion Clinic

 Clinic based at the National Hospital for Neurology and Neurosurgery.
-It provides diagnosis, care and support for patients with, or suspected of having, any form of human prion disease.
+It provides diagnosis, care and support for patients with, or suspected of having, diseases caused by prions such as CJD.

 Niemann-Pick Disease Group (UK)

 Not-for-profit organisation that supports and promotes research to find a cure or treatments for all types of Niemann-Pick Disease and provides support services to individuals and families affected by the disease.

 Charity that provides information, advice, support and publications for people with Parkinson's disease.
 They can put you in touch with your nearest branch, offering information, support and social contact for people with Parkinson's and their families.

 Provides information and support to people with PCA, and their families, friends and healthcare professionals.

 Charity that provides information and support for families affected by progressive supranuclear palsy.

 Charity that provides information and advice for people with hydrocephalus (and spina bifida).